James C. Harvey

 From 2005 to 2016, Jim was Supervising Deputy County Counsel and lead attorney for the Orange County Public Guardian, Public Administrator, and Health Care Agency for all probate and mental health matters.

-Jim is a member of the Executive Committee of the Trusts & Estates Section of the California Lawyers Association, chair of the Conservatorship, Guardianship & Protective Proceedings Section of the Orange County Bar Association, and an active member of the Elder Law and Trusts & Estates Sections.
+Jim is a member of the Executive Committee of the Trusts & Estates Section of the California Lawyers Association, past chair of the Conservatorship, Guardianship & Protective Proceedings Section of the Orange County Bar Association, and an active member of the Elder Law and Trusts & Estates Sections.
 He is a founding member of Orange County’s Financial Abuse Specialist Team.
 Jim is a former member of the Judicial Council’s Probate & Mental Health Advisory Committee.

 Jim is a frequent speaker for continuing legal education programs on probate and mental health matters.
 In his spare time he is obtaining certification as a genealogist and is learning to play the piano.